TracyZZZmm/tianmin-automation-lab/README.md

+License
+This project is licensed under the GNU AGPLv3 license.
+You can use, modify, and redistribute the code.
+If you run this project as a network-accessible service (SaaS, API, internal tool), you must release your modified source code.
+Closed-source or proprietary use as a hosted service is not permitted.
+For the full license text, see the LICENSE file.

 # 🌐 Tianmin Zhang – Security Automation Portfolio

 This repository demonstrates **end-to-end automation workflows** for security and compliance operations — connecting **Slack**, **Jira Service Management**, **Google Apps Script**, **Looker Studio**, and **Hugging Face API**.